ricksonoliveira/shopping-list-challenge/README.md

 ```

-Then now calling the list generating function, the final result shoud be:
+Finally now, calling the list generating function, the final result shoud be:

 ```console
 {:ok,